armbian/documentation/docs/Process_CI.md

 Generated images are uploaded to incoming folder: https://netcup.armbian.com/incoming/ and once they are confirmed working, please notify @igor to move them to official download pages.
 Once images are moved to main download section, automation refresh download pages within 15-30 minutes.

+## Repository update (admin)

+Action is executed when artifact generations completes or manually.

+When
+- [ ] Add https://netcup.armbian.com/partial/ to stable repo

+is selected, it will include packages that were build during images recreation.
+It will add everything that is inside this folder https://netcup.armbian.com/partial/

 ## Smoke tests on hardware devices

 Smoke testing is preliminary testing to reveal simple failures severe enough to, for example, reject a prospective software release.
 Our test case is constructed of three steps: